 1. Vision

-Infrastructure is central in achieving goals such as digital inclusion, enabling universal, sustainable, ubiquitous and affordable access to ICTs by all, taking into account relevant experience from developing countries and countries with economies in transition, to provide sustainable connectivity and access to rural, remote and marginalized areas at national and regional levels, Broadband connection based on converged services and enhanced spectrum management supported by efficient backbone, new technologies, innovative policies, plans based on reliable data, and international standardization are the keys for such achievement.
+Infrastructure is the cornerstone and the most important aspect in achieving goals such as digital inclusion, enabling universal, sustainable, ubiquitous and affordable access to ICTs by all, taking into account relevant experiences from developing countries and countries with economies in transition.
+Provide sustainable connectivity and access to rural, remote and marginalized areas at national and regional levels, Broadband connection based on converged services and enhanced radio frequency spectrum and orbit management supported by efficient backbone, new technologies, innovative policies, national broadband plans based on reliable data, and international standardization are the keys for such achievement.

 Japan, Government:Infrastructure is the cornerstone and the most important aspect in achieving goals such as digital inclusion, enabling universal, sustainable, ubiquitous and affordable access to ICTs by all, taking into account relevant experiences from developing countries and countries with economies in transition.
-Provide sustainable connectivity and access to rural, remote and marginalized areas at national and regional levels, Broadband connection based on converged services and enhanced radio frequency spectrum and orbit management supported by efficient backbone, new technologies, innovative policies, national broadband plans based on reliable data, and international standardization are the keys for such achievement.
+Providing sustainable connectivity and access to rural, remote and marginalized areas at national and regional levels, Broadband connection based on converged services and enhanced radio frequency spectrum and orbit management supported by efficient backbone, new technologies, innovative policies, national broadband plans based on reliable data, and international standardization are the keys for such achievement.

 Internet Democracy Project, CDT, IFLA and Access, Civil Society: Infrastructure forms the cornerstone [DELETED: AND THE MOST IMPORTANT ASPECT] of achieving goals such as digital inclusion and enabling universal, sustainable, ubiquitous and affordable high quality access to ICTs for all, [MOVED THIS TEXT FORWARD:] in particular for people in rural, remote and marginalized areas at national and regional levels, taking into account relevant experience from developing countries and countries with economies in transition [DELETED THIS TEXT: PROVIDE SUSTAINABLE CONNECTIVITY AND ACCESS].
 Broadband connectivity based on converged services and enhanced radio frequency spectrum and orbit management, supported by an efficient backbone, new technologies, innovative policies, national broadband plans based on reliable data and international standardization are the keys to such achievements.